StudentBlake/XCI-Explorer/README.md

 * Run **XCI-Explorer.exe**

 ## Special Thanks
-klks - CARD2, Hash Validation, bug fixes
+klks - CARD2, hash validation and bug fixes garoxas - Game revision, QoL changes and bug fixes

 ## Disclaimer
 This is not my original work.
 I just made minor changes with the help of others.